-In the Classroom Plus and Financial Matters programs, advisors speak to student in classrooms, teaching real-life lessons in money management.
-They use curriculums created by BestPrep staff, middle and high school teachers and a committee of financial professionals covering topics such as money and values, budgeting, credit, investing and the career of a financial advisor.
+In the Classroom Plus and Financial Matters programs, advisors speak to students in classrooms, teaching real-life lessons in money management.
+They use curriculums created by BestPrep staff, middle and high school teachers, and a committee of financial professionals covering topics such as money and values, budgeting, credit, investing, and the career of a financial advisor.

 No matter the topic, instructors focus on the mindsets and emotions that can make seemingly easy money decisions difficult in certain circumstances.

 “The goal isn’t to tell them how they are supposed to live or act, but to help them understand their choices and how they can be better stewards of their money when the decision finally becomes theirs,” says Chase Brakke, North Star disability insurance consultant and member of the BestPrep Financial Matters Advisory Committee.

 Chase Brakke, disability insurance consultant at North Star Resource Group, presenting the BestPrep Financial Matters curriculum to a high school class.

 This dual-focus of managing emotions and then training on smart financial practices works.
 Students come away feeling more confident in their money management abilities, as well as energized to start making wise decisions.
 “Some students ask if they can start saving now, which is always a good thing to hear!” remarks Brakke.

 North Star employees are also involved in one-on-one with students in BestPrep’s eMentor program.